-Economic

-Impact of the
+Impact of the COVID-19 Pandemic on the Federated States of Micronesia: Economic Outcomes and Policy Review

-COVID-19

-Pandemic

-and Policy

-Assessment of

-the Federated

-States of

-Micronesia

 The Economic Monitoring and Analysis Program (EconMAP) Economic Issue Series is intended to provide concise and timely analysis of important issues for decision-makers in the Federates States of Micronesia.
 The series utilizes currently available data sets and macroeconomic tools developed in collaboration with the FSM government.
 The EconMAP program is managed by the Graduate School USA's Pacific and Virgin Islands Training Initiatives (PITI-VITI) with funding support from the Department of the Interior's Office of Insular Affairs.
 Comments, questions or requests for further detail may be directed to info@econmap.org.